pdubslax/pdubslax.github.io/_posts/2023-10-9-mnf4-preview-week-5.md

 **✅ - 20.69 pts: Go lions (1-3) v Baby Toy (1-3)**

 Alex will be shaking in his boots, awaiting stat corrections to drop to see if there was over a 20pt miscalculation in this meeting of the ex tween 1-3 year old titans.
 Go lions rode an absolutely bohemian 46 pt effort from DJ "less is" Moore.
 Skylar is building something, that much is clear.
-What it is that is is being built however, is very much unclear.
+What it is that is being built however, is very much unclear.
 The 125 pt outing is showing a positive trajectory, but the soft and supple rubber baby toy has fallen to 1-4, without the future promise of quinceañera wallet photos and spirit buttons around the corner.

 **96% - 19.77 pts: Taylor Swift's Chilidog Napkin (4-0) v Molly (3-1)**